Oedipus Rex: Fate, free will, or tragic flaw

 Whatever the meaning of Laius's oracle, the one delivered to Oedipus is clearly unconditional.
 Given the modern conception of fate and fatalism, readers of the play have a tendency to view Oedipus as a mere puppet controlled by greater forces; a man crushed by the gods and fate for no good reason.
 This, however, is not an entirely accurate reading.
 While it is a mythological truism that oracles exist to be fulfilled, oracles do not cause the events that lead up to the outcome.
-In his landmark essay "On Misunderstanding the Oedipus Rex", E.R.
-Dodds draws upon Bernard Knox's comparison with Jesus' prophecy at the Last Supper that Peter would deny him three times.
+In his landmark essay "On Misunderstanding the Oedipus Rex", E. R. Dodds draws upon Bernard Knox's comparison with Jesus' prophecy at the Last Supper that Peter would deny him three times.
 Jesus knows that Peter will do this, but readers would in no way suggest that Peter was a puppet of fate being forced to deny Christ.
 Free will and predestination are by no means mutually exclusive, and such is the case with Oedipus.

 The oracle delivered to Oedipus is what is often called a "self-fulfilling prophecy," whereby a prophecy itself sets in motion events that conclude with its own fulfilment.
 This, however, is not to say that Oedipus is a victim of fate and has no free will.
 The oracle inspires a series of specific choices, freely made by Oedipus, which lead him to kill his father and marry his mother.
 Oedipus chooses not to return to Corinth after hearing the oracle, just as he chooses to head toward Thebes, to kill Laius, and to take Jocasta specifically as his wife.
-In response to the plague at Thebes, he chooses to send Creon to the Oracle for advice and then to follow that advice, initiating the investigation into Laius' murder.
+In response to the plague at Thebes, he chooses to send Creon to the Oracle for advice and then to follow that advice, initiating the investigation into Laius's murder.
 None of these choices are predetermined.